ueoo/SoCo/README.md

 ## Main results
-The pretrained models and finetuned models with their logs are available on [Google Drive](https://drive.google.com/drive/folders/1-kL9v5VeWzszq8oY-v1TRuOv60PpfT8N?usp=sharing) and [Baidu Pan (code: 4662)](https://pan.baidu.com/s/1RI6vBhMKhY26Z3-HaQ8R8g)
+The pretrained models and finetuned models with their logs are available on Hugging Face 🤗: [SoCoModels](https://huggingface.co/yuegao/SoCoModels)
 > The following links are relative paths of the share folder.
 ### SoCo pre-trained models
 | Model |     Arch     | Epochs |                       Scripts                       | Pretrained Model (relative path)           |